-21.1 Throughout the policy, standard timelines are mentioned for key stages of the process.
+20.1 Throughout the policy, standard time-lines are mentioned for key stages of the process.
 The University will, wherever possible, seek to adhere to the time limits outlined within these procedures, but in cases where there are special circumstances which require variance from specified time limits, the students and any other relevant parties will be advised of the reasons for this.
 Processes may need to be suspended.

-Key stage Standard timeline Invitation to meetings Notice provided not less than 2 days Completion of the initial risk assessment process Within seven days of the start of the risk assessment process Submission of appeal against precautionary measures Within seven days of the date issued on the notice of the precautionary measures Completion of investigative process Within 40 days Notification of the outcomes of non-complex Fitness to Practise concerns Within seven days of the receipt of the investigative findings Proceed to panel notice for complex Fitness to Practise concerns Within seven days of the receipt of the investigative findings Information about the format of the panel, membership, date and venue Notice provided not less than fourteen days in advance of the meeting Circulation of any documentation associated with the meeting of the panel Notice provided not less than seven days in advance of the meeting Notification in writing of the outcome of a panel meeting Within seven days Completion of the formal process Within 80 days of the allegation made against the student Appeal against an outcome Within 21 days of the date of the notification of the outcome
+Key stage Standard time-line Invitation to meetings Notice provided not less than 2 clear working days Completion of the initial risk assessment process Within 5 clear working days of the start of the risk assessment process Submission of appeal against precautionary measures Within 5 clear working days of the date issuedon the notice of the precautionary measures Completion of investigative process Within 30 clear working days Notification of the outcomes of non- complex Fitness to Practise concerns Within 5 clear working days of the receipt of the investigative findings Proceed to panel notice for complex Fitness to Practise concerns Within 5 clear working days of the receipt of the investigative findings Information about the format of the panel, membership, date and venue Notice provided not less than 10 clear working days in advance of the meeting

-Key stage Standard timeline

-Notification of the receipt of the Within 7 days

-appeal

-Notification of the outcome of an Within 28 days of the appeal being received

-appeal
+Key stage Standard time-line Circulation of any documentation Notice provided not less than 5 clear associated with the meeting of the working days in advance of the meeting panel Notification in writing of the outcome of a panel meeting Within 5 clear working days Completion of the formal process Within 60 clear working days of the allegation made against the student Appeal against an outcome Within 15 clear working days of the date of the notification of the outcome Notification of the receipt of the appeal Within 5 clear working days Notification of the outcome of an appeal Within 20 clear working days of the appeal being received

-22 Monitoring
+21 Monitoring

-22.1 A Student-facing Policies overview report will be submitted annually to Senate by the Associate Pro Vice-Chancellor (Academic Experience).
+21.1 A Student-facing Policies overview report will be submitted annually to Senate by the Associate Pro Vice-Chancellor (Student Experience).
 This report will also monitor the effectiveness of the suite of policies.

-23 Resource implications
+22 Resource implications

 Implication Detail

-Finance Training for all University members of staff involved in Fitness to Practise procedures (e.g. Case Officers, Chairs of Case Review Panels, staff providing support, senior members of staff, minute takers)
+Finance Training for all University members of staff involved in Fitness to

+Practise procedures (e.g. Case Officers, Chairs of Case Review

+Panels, staff providing support,, senior members of staff, minute

+takers)

 Staff No additional resource anticipated.

 Assets There are no identified asset costs.

 Partners See sections 3.3 and 18.3

 Timescales Once approved the policy will be implemented immediately.
+The

-The policy will be regularly monitored to ensure ongoing compliance with relevant legislation.
+policy will be regularly monitored to ensure ongoing compliance

+with relevant legislation.

-Leadership APVC (Academic Experience)
+Leadership APVC (Student Experience)

-24 Impact Assessment
+23 Impact Assessment

-Implication Impact considered (Yes/No) Impact Identified Legal The policy identifies action taken if the offence is also subject to criminal proceedings / legal action.
-The policy conforms with:Contract and consumer law Negligence (duty of care)The Human Rights Act 1998 The Equality Act 2010Health and Safety at Work Act 1974 Natural Justice (fairness) Data Protection Act 2018 (and GDPR) Contribution to the Strategic Plan The policy aligns with the values expressed in the Strategic Plan.
-Risk analysis Equality The policy will ensure adherence to provisions of the Equality Act.
-Welsh language The policy The policy aligns with principles expressed by the Welsh Language Act.
-Environmental and sustainability None identified.
-The policy will be made available to staff and students via the student Hwb
+Implication Impact considered (Yes/No) Impact Identified

+Legal (100/110) The policy identifies action taken if the

+Logai offence is also subject to criminal

+proceedings / legal action.

+procedurige, regar detterm

+The policy conforms with:

+Contract and consumer

+law

+o Negligence (duty of

+care)

+o The Human Rights Act

+1998

+The Equality Act 2010

+○ Health and Safety at Work Act 1974

+o Natural Justice

+(fairness)

+O Data Protection Act

+2018 (and GDPR)

+Contribution to The policy aligns with the values expressed

+the Strategic Plan in the Strategic Plan.

+Risk analysis Policy compliance will mitigate the risk of

+students entering professions for which they

+are not Fit to Practise.
+It also mitigates

+against complaints to the OIA and ICO.

+Equality The policy will ensure adherence to

+provisions of the Equality Act.

+Welsh language The policy aligns with principles expressed

+by the Welsh Language Act.

+Environmental None identified.

+and sustainability

+Communication / The policy will be made available to staff and

+Media / Marketing students via MyDay.